lab-midas/TCIA_processing/README.md

 ```/PATH/TO/DICOM/manifest-1647440690095/FDG-PET-CT-Lesions/```
 is the directory of the DICOM data downloaded from TCIA (see above: data structure) and
 ```/PATH/TO/NIFTI/FDG-PET-CT-Lesions/```
-is the path you want to store the NIfTI files in
+is the path you want to store the NIfTI files in.

-you can ignore the nilearn warning:
+You can ignore the nilearn warning:

 ```.../nilearn/image/resampling.py:527: UserWarning: Casting data from int16 to float32 warnings.warn("Casting data from %s to %s" % (data.dtype.name, aux))```